-Perseverance and especially passion may sound unteachable, but they aren’t.
+Perseverance and especially passion may sound unteachable but they aren’t.
 It just takes time and consistency.
-Repeat the following activities with your child to help him develop his inner grittiness, putting him on the path to happiness and success.
+Repeat the following activities with your child to help them develop their inner grittiness, putting them on the path to happiness and success.

 1. Help Your Child Find Purpose

-On a sheet of poster board, your child will post images or text that reflect his passions, hopes, and goals.
-Visualizing what he wants to achieve will help your child develop a positive mental attitude and focus on his passion and purpose.
+On a sheet of poster board, your child posts images or text that reflect their passions, hopes, and goals.
+Visualizing what they want to achieve will help your child develop a positive mental attitude and focus on their passion and purpose.

 You can read more about using dream boards to motivate your child here.

-Creating a dream board fosters grit because it will help your child celebrate his passions and link them to specific goals he would like to achieve.
+Creating a dream board fosters grit because it will help your child celebrate their passions and link those passions to specific goals they would like to achieve.
 Plus, it’s a fun activity for the two of you to do together!

 2. Encourage Your Child to Conduct “Grit Interviews”

 Your child can interview grandparents, neighbors, or other acquaintances who have worked hard toward a long-term goal.
-Encourage him/her use the My Great Grit Interview printable found in the Growth Mindset Printables Kit to ask questions and draw a picture of the interviewee.
+Encourage them to use the My Great Grit Interview printable found in the Resilience Kit to ask questions and draw a picture of the interviewee.

-You can share your “gritty stories” with your child as well.
-It’s helpful for kids to understand that even adults can mess up, but then try again and ultimately solve a problem or reach a goal.
+You can share your resilience stories with your child as well.
+It’s helpful for kids to understand that even adults can make mistakes, but then try again and ultimately solve a problem or reach a goal.

-As your child hears stories about grit from people he admires (including you), he’ll want to mirror these values in his own life.
+As your child hears stories about grit from people they admire (including you), they'll want to mirror these values in their own life.